 SO 317.
 Religion and Society.3 Credits.

 This course begins with an introduction to Buddhism, Christianity, Hinduism, Islam and Judaism.
 The remainder of the course examines the relationship between religion and society.
 Students explore questions such as: Are young Americans becoming less religious?
-What role does religion play in politics, and why?
+What role does religion play in politics?
 What is religious inequality, and how does it produce religious discrimination?
-How does religion intersect with other social positions like race, gender, and sexuality?
+How does religion intersect with race, gender, and sexuality?
 Does religion cause violence, or is it merely used by violent groups to justify their actions?
-Can religion be a source for protest and social change?
-Using a sociological perspective, students learn about why religion continues to have a strong influence on social life in the modern world.
+Can religion inspire social change?
+Using a sociological perspective, students learn about why religion continues to have a strong influence on social life in today's world.

 Offered: Every other year